 Personal credit cards score you more points, but they complicate the record-keeping process.
 We recommend getting a company credit card, even if the points program might not look as good.

 If you must use a personal credit card (i.e. you can’t get a credit card for the business), then designate one personal credit card to be used exclusively for business expenses.

-Although we don’t need to see every receipt you keep, you need to keep every business expense receipt for seven years.
-A physical copy is OK, but we recommend making a digital counterpart (more on digitizing below).
+We don’t need to see them, but you do need to keep every business expense receipt for seven years.
+A physical copy works, but we recommend making a digital copy as well.